 Debris Removal Covered by Home Insurance

-Example 2: If your policy includes coverage for wind damage, and a strong windstorm blows a tree onto your roof and then rolls down the roof into the yard, your policy should cover the damage to repair the roof under Coverage A and the cost to remove the tree up to your debris removal limits.
+Example 2: If a strong windstorm blows a tree onto your roof and then rolls down the roof into the yard, your plan should cover the damage to repair the roof under Coverage A and the cost to remove the tree up to your debris removal limits.

-What if a tree blows over, but doesn't damage by home?
+What if a tree blows over, but doesn't damage my home?

-Falling trees are really tricky in home insurance.
-To be honest, you usually don't want to file claim if there is no structural damage, as the cost to remove a tree is probably less than $1,000.
+Falling trees are tricky in home insurance.
+You usually don't want to file a claim if there is no structural damage, as the cost to remove a tree is probably less than $1,000.
 If there is no other damage to your house, you may not even get paid out by the carrier because of your deductible.
-In general, we recommend not filing a homeowners claim unless the total damage, including debris removal costs, are more than 3x your deductible.
+In general, we recommend not filing homeowners claim unless the total damage, including debris removal costs, is more than 3x your deductible.

 The Tricky Part of a Fallen Tree